ubports/docs.ubports.com/sdk/apps/qml/QtQuick/Mouse Events.rst

 .. _sdk_qtquick_mouse_events:

 QtQuick Mouse Events
 ====================

-.. rubric:: Mouse Types
-   :name: mouse-types

 -  :ref:`MouseArea <sdk_qtquick_mousearea>` type
 -  :ref:`MouseEvent <sdk_qtquick_mouseevent>` object

-.. rubric:: Mouse Event Handling
-   :name: mouse-event-handling

 QML uses signals and handlers to deliver mouse interactions.
-Specifically, Qt Quick provides the
-:ref:`MouseArea <sdk_qtquick_mousearea>` and
-:ref:`MouseEvent <sdk_qtquick_mouseevent>` types which allow developers to define signal handlers which accept mouse events within a defined area.
+Specifically, Qt Quick provides the :ref:`MouseArea <sdk_qtquick_mousearea>` and :ref:`MouseEvent <sdk_qtquick_mouseevent>` types which allow developers to define signal handlers which accept mouse events within a defined area.

-.. rubric:: Defining a Mouse Area
-   :name: defining-a-mouse-area

 The :ref:`MouseArea <sdk_qtquick_mousearea>` type receives events within a defined area.
 One quick way to define this area is to anchor the ``MouseArea`` to its parent's area using the ``anchors.fill`` property.
 If the parent is a :ref:`Rectangle <sdk_qtquick_rectangle>` (or any :ref:`Item <sdk_qtquick_item>` component), then the :ref:`MouseArea <sdk_qtquick_mousearea>` will fill the area defined by the parent's dimensions.
 Alternatively, an area smaller or larger than the parent is definable.

 .. code:: qml